mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** Yes.
 That's why Dogen Zenji [says], what is the buddha-nature you believe?
 That's why [...]
 Joshu Zen Master says, “dog has no buddha-nature.”
 And sometimes he says, “dog has buddha-nature.”

-That is our [various system] you mentioned, you know?
+That is our [various systems] you mentioned, you know?
 So whatever you say  – [...]
-“I believe the truth that we are buddha,” – this is already limited.
+“I believe the truth that we are buddha” – this is already limited.
 So that's why Joshu has to say, “no buddha.”
 Okay?

 But how can you know true buddha?
 That's why Dogen Zenji finally says no buddha is pretty close to the true buddha-nature.
-That’s it; that's why finally we use the negative term.
+That’s it.
+That's why finally we use the negative term.
 So again and again we have to use a negative term, and to awaken ourself.
 Is that clear?

 So that is what?
 That is a practice already.
-We have to practice, we have to deal [with it].
+We have to practice, we have to deal [with].
 How can we deal with the floor?
 That is a point, okay?
 When you practice, there is a certain form.
 We need this; it is necessary.
-Because there are many forms to use to deal with the floor, according to individuals characters and personalities, very different.
-That's why form is also refined, should be refined, in order to be saved in the world of you and floors, beyond the delusion of object or purity of object.
+Because there are many forms to use to deal with the floor, according to individuals’ characters and personalities, very different.
+That's why form should be refined, in order to be saved in the world of you and floors, beyond the delusion of object or purity of object.
 Because where is salvation?
 Salvation is right there, in the practice.

 **Questioner:** Mm-hmm.
 So it's not really possible for you to say what it's like to be exactly in the flow experience, or in the non-discriminating experience, because once you say that you're not there?
 Is that one thing you’re saying?